A Message from CHI’s Medical Director, Dr. Hasan Abdallah

 In this site you will find extensive information on medications that should be considered in conjunction with your health care providers.
 Doctors and nurses who use this site for information on medications and their usage should check the latest updates related drug indications and interactions.

-The Children’s Heart Institute’s (CHI) message is to provide state of the art pediatric cardiology care.
-CHI has currently fourteen different facilities in Maryland and Virginia that are close to where people live to minimize travel time and enhance accessibility to care.
+The Children’s Heart Institute’s (CHI) message is to provide state-of-the-art pediatric cardiology care.
+CHI has currently sixteen different facilities in Maryland and Virginia that are close to where people live to minimize travel time and enhance accessibility to care.